nwoeanhinnogaehr/tinyspec-cling/docker/README.md

 This will open a tmux session with vim on the top and tinyspec on the bottom.
 You can execute a block of code from the editor by pressing F1.

-You can optionally pass a filename and input/output port counts like so
+You can optionally pass a filename to load and input/output port counts like so
 ```
 $ ../docker/run.sh hacks/FILENAME.cpp NUM_INPUT_PORTS NUM_OUTPUT_PORTS
 ```